-Jonathan L. Best holds a PhD in Practical Theology from St. Thomas University in Miami, FL.
+Jonathan L. Best holds a PhD in Practical Theology.
 A North Carolina native, Jonathan attended both Campbell University and the University of Mount Olive.
-Previously he served as the Assistant Director of Public Services at the St. Thomas University Library.
-Currently, Jonathan teaches online courses in theology and operates his own editing company (Best Academic Editing).
-His areas of research include postmodern and continental philosophy, hermeneutics, pragmatism, and social justice.
-His recent book, A Postmodern Theology of Ritual Action is available on Amazon and other major book retailers.
+Currently, he teaches online courses in theology and operates his own editing company (Best Academic Editing).
+His areas of research include postmodern and continental philosophy, hermeneutics, and social justice.
+His book, A Postmodern Theology of Ritual Action is available on Amazon and other major book retailers.
+Jonathan is a founding member of the Guild for Engaged Liminality.
 He now lives in Deltona, FL with his wife, Rebekah, and his daughter Ava.

 Visit Humanities Commons for a full list of his presentations and publications